How to run a Status Check on a private endpoint using private network integrations

 Before starting this tutorial, you’ll need:

-If you don’t have a Kubernetes cluster or Bank of Anthos deployed, that’s fine: you can use any web application, such as the Gremlin Playground.
+If you don’t have a Kubernetes cluster or Bank of Anthos deployed, that’s fine: you can use any web application.
 Just be aware that you will need to install Gremlin to your host and run attacks on the host instead of on a Kubernetes resource.

 We first need to install the integration agent.
 The integration agent is what allows us to run Status Checks and Webhooks internally within our network.
 Like the Gremlin agent, this agent only requires outbound access to the Internet over port 443.
 If we configure a Status Check or Webhook to run within our private network, then the integration agent will run the Status Check or Webhook itself, instead of Gremlin’s backend systems.
 It essentially proxies Status Checks and Webhooks so that they can reach your internal systems, avoiding the need to expose them to the Internet.